Stand & Shoot

 Thermal & Sound Insulation

-The Total Integrated Panel System (TIPS) has been designed for maximum environmental comfort.
+The Total Integrated Panel System (TIPS) has been designed for maximum thermal performance.
 A panel structure will keep you cooler in the summer and warmer in the winter.
-The incorporation of high density shotcrete and variable thicknesses of polystyrene ranging from 2.5-6 inches provide an excellent thermal barrier.
+The incorporation of high density shotcrete and variable thicknesses of polystyrene ranging from 2-6 inches provide an excellent thermal barrier.
 This mass effect of concrete sandwich panels as discussed in ASHRAE 90.1 explains how the insulative performance of the panel is greater than the sum of its parts.
-For example, testing on a standard panel with 4 inches of EPS has demonstrated a U value of 0.038.
-This would be comparable to an effective R value of 38.
-This value could obviously go up if needed by using thicker EPS.
-There are also very few wall penetrations required, keeping thermal loss at a minimum.
-Further, there are minimal wooden or metal studs to transfer or conduct heat/cold through the exterior walls.
-In comparison, standard wooden 2×4 studs have an R value of approximately 3.5.
+For example, while the material R-value of TIPS walls range from R-10 to R-30, the performance of our most common 4 inch EPS wall is effectively the same as a stick frame structure insulated with R-38 insulation.
+This value could obviously go up by using thicker EPS or Neopor.
+In addition to the thermal mass effect, TIPS walls perform better thermally because there are fewer wall penetrations, keeping thermal loss at a minimum.
+For comparison, standard wooden 2×4 studs have an R value of approximately 3.5.
 This means that for every 8 standard studs in a wall, there is a 1 foot section of wall with an R value of 3.5.
 In total comparison, a wooden wall with standard insulation and siding will likely have an R value of 15-20, while an uninsulated concrete or block wall will have an R value of around 0.5/inch.
-Ultimately, TIPS can save from 50-80% in heating/cooling costs when compared to other standard building materials.
+Ultimately, TIPS can save over 50% in heating/cooling costs when compared to other traditional residential building materials.

 STC Examples